-Ajuga Ground Cover Plant in Gardening Gifts for the Home Gardener
+Ajuga Ground Cover Plant Value for the Home Gardener

 Ajuga is also known as bugleweed and makes an excellent ground cover.
 If you have ajuga growing in your yard or garden you probably already know that it makes excellent gardening gifts for other home gardeners you happen to know.